nico-von/anticodex.xyz/shards/Sometimes, English words prepended with negating 'in' are of Latin origin.md

 The English word [['Incredibile', from the transformation of 'Incredible', means 'Unbelievable' in Latin and Italian|'incredible' is of Latin origin]].

-Also, since the negating 'in' has been talked about here, this reminds that [[Simply removing the negating 'in' from an English word of a Latin origin reveals its Latin opposite, its root word]].
+Also, since the negating 'in' has been talked about here, this reminds that [[Simply removing the negating 'in' from some English words of a Latin origin reveals its Latin opposite, its root word]].